tannerrj/crossfire-traffic-headliner/README.md

 ## Contributing

- * Contributions are welcome
+ * Contributions are welcome.
- * Pull requests are welcome
+ * Pull requests are welcome.
- * Creating a fork on this code base is also welcome
+ * Creating a fork on this code base is also welcome.

 ## Questions